Dog Leash Injury Prevention

 These leash injuries are on the rise, especially among women.
 Women’s bones are less dense as they get older and are more prone to fracture during a fall while walking a dog.
 In addition, the most common dog leash injuries are broken wrist, broken elbow and a broken hip.

 At Jacksonville Orthopedic Institute, we see a large percentage of finger fractures from dog leash injuries.
 Our furry friends and family members bring a lot of love and joy into our lives.
 However, with the increasing number of dog leash injuries, we wanted to review some basic safety and prevention tips.

-First and foremost DO NOT LOOP or wrap it around your wrist.
+First and foremost for Dog Leash Injury Prevention, DO NOT LOOP or wrap it around your wrist.
 Do not intertwine the leash in your fingers.
 If you are using a retractable leash, do not let it expand to full length.
 In fact, keep it short when walking in pedestrian traffic.
 Do not allow your dog to pull or make contact with other pedestrians or dogs.

 Drape the leash back and forth over your palm in a zig-zag fashion to take up some of the slack of the leash.
 This will shorten the leash to give you more control and pull your dog closer to your body but is easy to release and not “twist around” your finger(s).

 - Check that the leash is exiting your hand near your pinkie finger to ensure maximum control.

 2. What kind of Dog Leash do you have?

 This includes picking the correct leash AND the collar.
 A collar should be tight enough to avoid slipping up and down on the dog’s neck but not too tight to compress airways.
 You should be able to just fit your hand under the collar.
 Make sure not to use retractable leash- these leashes tell the dog he can rush ahead or stay behind and he will never learn to avoid pulling.